reactorlabs/RhoVec/semantics.md

     * If an index is out of bounds (and positive), the vector is first extended with `NA`s (of the appropriate type).
     * `0`s are dropped from the index vector.
+    * `NA`s are not allowed in the index vector.
+      * In R, `NA`s actually are allowed, but only if the RHS is a single-element vector.
     * The length of the index vector (including duplicates) must be a multiple of the length of the replacement vector, which is recycled.
     * If the index vector has duplicate values, then the corresponding vector